ann-sniper/Algorithmic-Learning/ReadMe.md

 # Immersed In Leetcode
 >**A man in his fifties aspired to shift his career from being a skilled industrial automation engineer with expertise in Programmable Logic Controllers (PLCs) to a data engineer.
 He has been diligently utilizing Leetcode for more than two months now to assist him in securing a job in this field.**

-According to the data engineer's roadmap, we should first master Python, so I used Python to solve special algorithm problems often encountered in the following interviews:
+According to the roadmap for a data engineer, the fundamental technologies that need to be mastered are Python (or R) and SQL.
+Therefore, when practicing coding problems on LeetCode, there are mainly two directions:
+a.
+Use Python to become familiar with algorithms commonly encountered in interviews.
+b.
+Choose MySQL to become proficient in SQL.

+Common algorithms:
 1. Recursion/Backtracking
 1. DFS/BFS: Especially in Graph(Tree) Traversal or Topological Sorting
 1. Binary Tree/Binary Search Tree